CrowdStrike/terraform-provider-crowdstrike/docs/resources/ioa_rule_group.md

 Optional:

 - `command_line` (Attributes) Command line match criteria. (see [below for nested schema](#nestedatt--rules--command_line))
+- `comment` (String) The comment stored in audit logs when making changes to the IOA rule group rule.
 - `connection_type` (Set of String) Connection types to match.
 Only valid for Network Connection rules.
 - `domain_name` (Attributes) Domain name match criteria.
 Only valid for Domain Name rules. (see [below for nested schema](#nestedatt--rules--domain_name))
 - `enabled` (Boolean) Whether the rule is enabled.